rsms/estrella/README.md

 Estrella tries hard to retain the blazing startup speed of esbuild.
-Being just a single file, with only a dependency on esbuild, makes estrella start very quickly.
-`time estrella -help` completes in about 50ms with NodeJS 12.
+Being just a single file, with only a dependency on esbuild, estrella starts very quickly. `time estrella -help` completes in about 50ms with NodeJS 12.

 ## Example use